 This year, I'm trying something new - I created a set of Doodle Notes to use during our unit.
 The first page is a summary of the steps and possible strategies.
 Then I created a separate page for each strategy, with a problem to work through, as well as an independent practice page for each.
 I also created a blank template, so I can create homework for students throughout the year, using the same format.
 I'm hoping that using the Doodle Notes format will make the strategies a little more fun, interesting, and easy to remember.

-To check out the Doodle Notes, click either of the images!
+To check out the Doodle Notes, click the image!